 The Finger Lakes American Viticultural Area (AVA) is a wine region that I can continually return to.
 There are almost 150 wineries in this region, plus plenty of wine bars and hiking trails.
 This was my 2nd trip but I’ll be back.

 The Finger Lakes is almost certainly the best-known AVA on the east coast.
-Ancient glaciers widened and deepened existing river valleys, creating deep crevices that would eventually become the 11 lakes we know today.
+Ancient glaciers widened existing river valleys, creating deep crevices that would eventually become the 11 lakes we know today.

-These glaciers also deposited a diverse assortment of rocks and soil around the region.
-Old rocky soil is especially good for vinifera, as not only is it porous (grapes don’t like wet feet) it forces vines to struggle for nutrition (struggling vines produce good fruit).
+These glaciers also deposited a diverse assortment of rock and soil around the region.
+Old rocky soil is especially good for vinifera, as not only is it porous (grapes don’t like wet roots) it forces vines to struggle for nutrition (struggling vines produce good fruit).
 These deposits of limestone, shale, gravel, and silt play a major role in the area’s ‘terroir’.

-While soil is important, the Finger Lakes play an even more central role.
+While soil is important, the lakes play an even more central role.
 These bodies of water act as temperature sponges, absorbing heat during the day and radiating it back to the shoreline.
 Without these lakes alleviating upstate New York’s cold weather, viticulture here would be impossible.

 While our trip was centered around wine, I was happy to discover an assortment of non-alcoholic options were also available.
 Many involved activities on lakes themselves, including kayaking and cruising.
 But my favorite non-winery excursions were hikes in local state parks, especially those that possessed waterfalls.